 Lissa Skitolsky, Ph.D.

 Associate Professor of Philosophy

-He serves as counsel at one of Philadelphia's largest law firms, Schnader, Harrison, Segal & Lewis, where he spends a significant amount of time on issues of public interest.
-He is also a past president of the American Judicature Society, the American Philosophical Society and a member of Pennsylvanians for Modern Courts.
+He served as counsel at one of Philadelphia's largest law firms, Schnader, Harrison, Segal & Lewis, where he spent a significant amount of time on issues of public interest.
+He was also a past president of the American Judicature Society, the American Philosophical Society and a member of Pennsylvanians for Modern Courts.

 The family of Sigfried and Janet Weis and The Degenstein Foundation of Sunbury, Pennsylvania, with support from the Annenberg Foundation, established the Center in 2001 in honor of Adams.